 Get quotes from at least five companies and match them up with your budget for the work.

 If you're particularly drawn to a more expensive quote based on a builder's previous work or great reviews, only stretch your budget if you can genuinely afford to do so.

-And remember: Having a small fighting fund set aside can really help, because any major building work usually ends up costing more than you bargained for.
+And remember: Having a small fighting fund set aside can really help, because major building work can sometimes spring some surprises.